 It is hard to find the worst case complexity when .
 This case is called the least absolute deviations.
 Statisticians just don’t care about worst case running time as CS people do.

 There are a few methods I found.
 One is to write it as a linear program on variables and constraints and solve it using the simplex method.
 The linear program is as follows.

 There are a bunch of other algorithms that specializes the simplex algorithm on this particular problem.
 There are also some iterative methods.
 Unfortunately, those algorithms depends on the actual numbers in the input.
 I want a running time that only depends on .

 There exists an optimal solution that contains two points in .
 The native algorithm is to try all possible lines.
 For each line, the algorithm can compute the error in time.
 The naive algorithm’s running time is .
 There is a smarter algorithm.
 The optimal line that contains the point can actually be found in time.
 Indeed, consider the line passes through the point .
 We consider changing the slope of the line, while maintaining it still contain .
 One can see a minimum will be reached at some line.
 Indeed, assume we reorder the points, so (namely, increasing slope).
 Let be the smallest integer such that the sum of .
 The line determined by and is the desired line.
 This can be computed in linear time by finding weighted median.
 Hence one can show the running time is .
 This is the idea of .
-As far as I know, this seems to be the state of the art in terms of worst case complexity.
+That is all I can find through an hour of search.

 After discussing with Qizheng He, he suggested the following approach.
 Consider the function for .
 It is defined as the error for the line of slope that contains .
 The function is bitonic, therefore we can do a ternary search to find the minimum.
 There are only possible slopes, hence the ternary search will take queries, where each query asks for the error of the line that goes through and some other point.